Elevators in Morse, Saskatchewan

 View of grain elevators in Morse with railway station in the distance.
 Canadian Pacific railcar in foreground.

-Collection consists of issues for Morse Courier-Review from 1948 to 1954 (incomplete).
+This collection consists of issues for Morse News.

 As The Pendulum Swings: Town of Morse and District History, 1882-1972